 Enny Ethics Clothing and Accessories

-One of the designers were a set of talented sisters from Zimbabwe, Africa.
+One of the designers was a set of talented sisters from Zimbabwe, Africa.
 Their designer line is called EnnyEthnic LLC.
 An amazing ethnic-centric, urban-chic, modern-classic, vintage-chic, and trendy collection with infused African fabrics.
 Here is a Q&A I had with them:

 ZPG - As your models walked the runway and you followed out and saw all the people applauding, what went through y'all minds?

 EC - We were awestruck, we had no idea people would love our collection the way they did.
 Our collection was so different from everyone in regards to the prints, the prints are such a big part of our culture and we were nervous they would not translate to a western audience.